Dolichorhynchops: Discovery and species

 The specimen of D. osborni on exhibit at the Sternberg, FHSM VP-404 was found by Marion Bonner near Russell Springs in Logan County in the early 1950s.
 Carpenter 1996 estimated that FHSM VP-404, with a skull measuring 51.3 cm long, had a total body length of approximately 3.07 m.
 The skull was crushed flat but is in very good condition.
-This specimen was initially reported by Sternberg & Walker 1957, and then was the subject of a Masters thesis by Bonner 1964.
-Note that it was described by Bonner as "Trinacromerum osborni" which was the accepted genus name at the time.
+This specimen was initially reported by Sternberg & Walker 1957, and then was the subject of a Masters thesis by Bonner 1964 who referred to it as Trinacromerum osborni.
+In 2026, Zhao estimated that the specimen would have measured 2.96 m long and weighed 425 kg.